Skip to main content

 sudo ldconfig -v

-If you are not able to install whole FFMPEG make sure that libavcodec-dev, libavformat-dev, libswscale-dev are installed.
+If you are not able to install the whole FFMPEG make sure that libavcodec-dev, libavformat-dev, libswscale-dev are installed.
 This should be fine to receive a video stream by cap.open("UDP://127.0.0.1:5000");.

-Install FFMPEG in windows
+Install FFMPEG in Windows

-Compile OPENCV with FFMPEG and GStreamer (linux)
+Compile OpenCV with FFMPEG and GStreamer (Linux)

-This is pretty much as the opencv team describes the installation under Linux.
+This is pretty much as the OpenCV team describes the installation under Linux.
 There is just one difference in CMAKE configuration -D WITH_GSTREAMER=ON -D WITH_FFMPEG=ON.

 sudo apt-get install build-essential